-Still, employee turnover is unavoidable, especially in periods of low unemployment and when jobs are plentiful.
-As such, it is important to have a viable talent sourcing / recruiting process in place.
-This brings to mind a question about the differences between talent acquisition and recruitment, which are often confused with each other.
-Let’s take a look at the subtle differences between the two processes that are both key to finding top talent and building out the best possible team for your organization:
+We all understand it is more costly to replace than retain talent, especially when it comes to high performers.
+But there will always be a need for companies to have a viable process for recruiting and hiring whether due to growth or attrition.
+This leads to questions about talent acquisition vs. recruitment, which are often confused with each other.
+Let’s look at the subtle differences between the two processes essential to finding top talent and building out the best possible team for your organization in 2020 and beyond:

 A difference of vision

-The biggest distinction between talent acquisition and recruitment is the role each plays in the short and long term development of your workforce strategy.
-Recruitment is more focused on the processes necessary to fill an immediate need – posting requisitions; screening and interviewing candidates; finding the right talent; extending an offer; and, onboarding new hires.
-It also can involve stopgap measures such as working with a staffing agency to temporarily fill vacancies and not necessarily looking for “perfect” candidates.
-Recruitment is more suitable for the “how” to get employees hired for open positions in the short term.
+The biggest differentiation between talent acquisition and recruitment is their roles in the short and long term of your workforce development strategy.
+Recruitment is more concerned with the nuts-and-bolts of looking at potential employees, finding the top talent, extending a job offer and onboarding your new hires.
+But it can also involve what are essentially stopgap measures – e.g., working with a staffing agency to fill vacancies temporarily.
+In other words, recruitment is more applicable to the “what” and “how” behind getting people in the door and working in the short term.

-On the other hand, talent acquisition is more concerned with the “why” of hiring and a more in-depth evaluation of “who:” A talent acquisition specialist might ask questions like:
+On the other hand, talent acquisition is more concerned with the “why” of hiring, as well as more in-depth investigations of “who:” A specialist in this ongoing process might ask questions like these: